- Balm mint

 - Irritable Bowel Syndrome (IBS)

-Peppermint has been reported in many trials to have a significant effect in diminishing the symptoms associated with IBS.
+Peppermint has been reported beneficial for alleviating the symptoms associated with IBS.

-- You are taking felodipine: Peppermint oil has been reported to increase bioavailability and can increase its side effects of this drug.
+- You are taking felodipine: Peppermint oil has been reported to increase bioavailability and can increase side effects of this drug.
+Clinical significance is not known.

 - You are taking cyclosporine: Peppermint oil increases the bioavailability of cyclosporine in rats.
 Human studies have not been conducted.